Auckland Tuatara (basketball): In Tasmania

 In November 2018, reports began to surface that the Southern Huskies would be entering the New Zealand NBL in 2019, with the Huskies viewing the New Zealand league as a launch pad to the Australian NBL and the stronger competition more appealing than the various Australian state leagues.
-The inclusion, while an exciting one for the New Zealand league, did present a number of unprecedented challenges for the competition, with flights to Tasmania problematic for New Zealand's less financially well-off franchises, while double or triple-headers on New Zealand trips for the Huskies were a looming issue.
-Despite these concerns, NZNBL chairman Iain Potter said the move had the support of the existing eight franchises.
+The inclusion presented a number of unprecedented challenges for the competition, with flights to Tasmania problematic for New Zealand's less financially well-off franchises, while double or triple-headers on New Zealand trips for the Huskies were a looming issue.
+Despite these concerns, the move had the support of the existing eight NZNBL franchises.
 On 5 December 2018, a five-year contract was signed between the New Zealand NBL and the Southern Huskies, marking the first time in New Zealand sporting history that an overseas team had joined a New Zealand owned league.

-The 2019 season saw each New Zealand team visit Tasmania to play the Huskies at least once, while the Huskies played every New Zealand team in New Zealand as well, playing double-headers each time they crossed the Tasman.
+The 2019 New Zealand NBL season saw each New Zealand team visit Tasmania to play the Huskies at least once, while the Huskies played every New Zealand team in New Zealand as well, playing double-headers each time.
 As part of the agreement, the Huskies assisted with the cost for New Zealand teams to travel to Tasmania to play, with the NZNBL Board not wanting to increase the New Zealand teams' expenses through this move.
 The Huskies' nine home games in 2019 were split between the Derwent Entertainment Centre in Hobart and the Silverdome in Launceston.
 Coached by former Australian NBL player Anthony Stewart, the inaugural squad included imports Jalen Billups and Tre Nichols alongside Harry Froling, Marcel Jones, Craig Moller and Jordan Vandenberg.

-The Huskies concluded their first season in the NZNBL missing the post-season with a fifth-place finish and a 9–9 record.
+The Huskies endured what was described as "shambolic" away trips across the Tasman which strained relationships between staff and players, only some of whom were being paid on time.
+At one stage late in the season, players threatened mutiny due to non-payment.
+The team concluded the 2019 season missing the post-season with a fifth-place finish and a 9–9 record.

 On 27 June 2019, the Huskies announced that they would rebrand as the Tasmanian Huskies for the 2020 season in order to remove any stigma of a division within the state.
 This announcement came days after it was revealed that any new team from the state in the Australian NBL must be branded Tasmanian.
 However, on 9 August 2019, the Huskies withdrew from the New Zealand NBL after they claimed their relationship with Basketball Tasmania became untenable, with mounting debts also cited as a factor for disbanding.

 NBL1

-On 17 December 2018, following the Hobart Chargers' decision to withdraw from the Victorian-managed NBL1, an affiliate club known as the Hobart Huskies was entered into the NBL1 by the Southern Huskies with both men's and women's teams.
-In conjunction with the Southern Huskies withdrawing from the New Zealand NBL on 9 August 2019, the Hobart Huskies NBL1 teams were also abolished after one season.
+On 17 December 2018, following the Hobart Chargers' decision to not enter the new NBL1 competition, the Southern Huskies entered the Hobart Huskies into the inaugural 2019 NBL1 season with both men's and women's teams.
+The teams played their NBL1 games at Kingborough Sports Centre.
+The Hobart Huskies were abolished after one season following the demise of the Southern Huskies.